Closed Resource Loop

 Epson is committed to reducing the total volume of resource inputs and replacing all resources with sustainable resource2 such as closed loop resources by 2050 to reduce waste.
 Through such efforts, we aim to realize a sustainable society by using underground resource free.

-- Reduce total resource inputs: compact and lightweight design, longer product life, product recycling, etc.
+• Reduce total resource inputs by creating compact and lightweight designs, extended product life, product recycling, etc.

 Target